yagosamu/yagosamu/README.md

 # Hey there, I'm Yago!

 I build data-driven software that turns messy streams into clear decisions.
-With 4+ years in Python and analytics—and a first chapter as a quantitative trader—I deliver finance‑grade data pipelines, web apps, and automation that ship.
+With 4+ years in Python and analytics, and a first chapter as a quantitative trader, I deliver finance‑grade data pipelines, web apps, and automation that ship.
 Currently specializing in API integrations and applied AI, building reliable interfaces between systems and intelligent services.

 ## Get in touch